Fedorkz/mrBRObot/README.md

 This project is seen on DIYHacking: https://diyhacking.com/build-arduino-self-balancing-robot

-This repo includes the library needed to build the robot.
+This repo includes most of the libraries needed to build the robot.

 Credits to the original creator of these libraries:
   MPU6050,
   PID,
   LMotorController
+  WifiManager